aaronparker/aaronparker.github.io/_posts/2016-12-24-tips-enabling-sso-salesforce-azure-ad.md

   - Salesforce
   - SSO
 ---
 I was recently testing out the setup of single sign-on (SSO) and user provisioning with [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) and Salesforce via the Azure Resource Manager portal and came across a couple of minor hiccups that I wanted to share.
-With Salesforce being&nbsp;as popular as it is, it&#8217;s a great target for enabling SSO in any organisation and improving the&nbsp;user experience.
+With Salesforce being as popular as it is, it&#8217;s a great target for enabling SSO in any organisation and improving the user experience.

 # Azure Active Directory

-If you happen to be new to Azure Active Directory (Azure AD),&nbsp;whether you&#8217;re an IT Pro looking to learn more about it or an organisation that is managing cloud-based or SaaS applications, Azure AD is a Microsoft technology that most certainly in your future.&nbsp;
+If you happen to be new to Azure Active Directory (Azure AD), whether you&#8217;re an IT Pro looking to learn more about it or an organisation that is managing cloud-based or SaaS applications, Azure AD is a Microsoft technology that most certainly in your future.

-You can [create an Azure tenant and set up Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-howto-tenant) using the free tier, [integrating your on-premises identities](https://docs.microsoft.com/en-au/azure/active-directory/connect/active-directory-aadconnect)&nbsp;and start [configuring single sign-on](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-sso-integrate-saas-apps) for [cloud-based applications](https://azure.microsoft.com/en-us/resources/videos/overview-of-single-sign-on/) without spending any money with Microsoft.
+You can [create an Azure tenant and set up Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-howto-tenant) using the free tier, [integrating your on-premises identities](https://docs.microsoft.com/en-au/azure/active-directory/connect/active-directory-aadconnect) and start [configuring single sign-on](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-sso-integrate-saas-apps) for [cloud-based applications](https://azure.microsoft.com/en-us/resources/videos/overview-of-single-sign-on/) without spending any money with Microsoft.
 Great for IT Pros with home labs and any organisation getting started on their cloud journey.

-I won&#8217;t cover the&nbsp;setup of Azure AD here, but the links above are plenty to get you started&nbsp;if you&#8217;re not already using Azure.
+I won&#8217;t cover the setup of Azure AD here, but the links above are plenty to get you started if you&#8217;re not already using Azure.
 Note that in this article I&#8217;m covering a couple of tips for single sign-on and user account provisioning with Salesforce.
 While SSO comes with the free tier of Azure AD, user account provisioning requires an [Azure AD Premium](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-editions) subscription.

 # Salesforce